SantoshDasari/personal-website/content/blog/coursework.md

 Here is an excerpt from our worksheet:

+> **Noisy signal analysis**
+>
-> Let us use our newfound application knowledge from above to filter a noisy signal and recover the original signal in Matlab.
+> Let us use our newfound application knowledge to filter a noisy signal and recover the original signal in Matlab.
 We shall corrupt our signal from before and perform the same analysis.
 >
 > Let our old input signal, **_x_**, now become our original signal, **_os_**:
 >